Not just the student but two obnoxious colleagues are driving him out the door. 2,098 words. Part One. Illustration by Mark Fearing.

 Why is there always one really annoying student in every film school class?
 3,053 words.
-Part Two tomorrow.
+Part Two.
 Illustration by Mark Fearing.

 At the first meeting of his new seminar, Berger had the nine graduate students introduce themselves and discuss their backgrounds, then he stated his credo.